This is where Stephen King's novel and the Brian de Palma/2002/2013 versions start, savvy?

 "Hello, Mrs White?"
-Alice held the phone to her ear with her shoulder as she opened a bottle of Coke.
+Alice held her phone to her ear with her shoulder as she opened a can of Coke.
 "May I speak with Carrie, please?"

 "With whom am I speaking?"

 "This is Alice Barker from next door."
 She took a swig of her Coke.

 "Is she there?"
 Anthony whispered.
 Alice waved her hand and motioned for him to be quiet.

 "I'm sorry, but Carrie's resting."

 "Oh.
 Okay.
 Thank you anyway."

 "Is she there?
 What's going on?"
 Anthony pressed his ear to the phone.

 "Anthony, shut up!"
 Alice blinked at the sound of the dial tone.
 "She hung up."

 "Damn."
 He headed into the living room and sat down on the couch.
 "Well.
 There goes that plan."